This review contains a spoilers for Bitten. Spoiler sections marked below subtitles.

 Main Character of Bitten: Elena Michaels

-At times, I did find Elena difficult to connect with, but I didn’t mind this so much because I don’t think that relating to the main character is a prerequisite to enjoying this book.
-That said, sometimes, my failure to engage with a more alien first-person narration can throw me out of the story.
+At times, I did find Elena difficult to connect with, but I didn’t mind this so much because relating to Elena isn’t a prerequisite to enjoying this book.
+That said, sometimes, my failure to relate to a first-person narration can throw me out of the story.
+For me, it depends on how skilled the narrator is at working in subtle judgments and reflections from the supporting characters to ground the perspectives that feel a bit more alien.
+For this, I particularly enjoy Malta in Robin Hobb’s Liveship Traders trilogy.

-That didn’t happen with Bitten, which uses the device of a first person narrator to entertain the reader with Elena’s misconceptions of her own psyche, and this kept me very engaged!
+In the case of Bitten, Kelley Armstrong uses the device of a first-person narrator to entertain the reader with Elena’s misconceptions of her own psyche, and this kept me very engaged!

 It’s a Werewolf Book!